Industrial Mathematics Clinic: Tackling Collaboratively Emerging Problems in Industry

 - Healthcare operations and medical decision making

-The event will leverage the experience of several leading academics in fields related to analytics (e.g., operations research, statistics, computer science, and economics) who have been involved in extended collaboration with industry or who have started companies of their own.
+The event leveraged the experience of several leading academics in fields related to analytics (e.g., operations research, statistics, computer science, and economics) who have been involved in extended collaboration with industry or who have started companies of their own.

-The goal of the event is to build a bridge between industry, senior academics, and junior researchers to work together on important and technically challenging problems with potential high impact on practice.
+The goal of the event was to build a bridge between industry, senior academics, and junior researchers to work together on important and technically challenging problems with potential high impact on practice.

-The event will consist of a three-day workshop with plenary presentations from both distinguished academics and industry leaders and breakout sessions along the above four themes.
-During these breakout sessions, selected representatives from industry will describe important problems (technical, operational, or business model-related) their companies face and will outline opportunities for collaboration with academics.
+The event consisted of a three-day workshop with plenary presentations from both distinguished academics and industry leaders and breakout sessions along the above four themes.
+During these breakout sessions, selected representatives from industry described important problems (technical, operational, or business model-related) their companies face and outlined opportunities for collaboration with academics.

-The three-day workshop will be followed by a three-week clinic (an intensive collaborative residency program) involving faculty and researchers (selected nationally and internationally) who will coalesce around different problems sponsored by industry.
-During the clinic, participants will work in small groups while maintaining close contact with the corresponding industry sponsor.
+The three-day workshop is being followed by a three-week clinic (an intensive collaborative residency program) involving faculty and researchers (selected nationally and internationally) who will coalesce around different problems sponsored by industry.
+Thirty of the workshop participants are staying on campus for three weeks to collaborate on these projects.
+During the clinic, participants are working in small groups while maintaining close contact with the corresponding industry sponsor.
 This work will continue after the clinic and over the course of several months with a follow-up workshop to be held the following summer where clinic participants and their industry counterparts will report on progress they have and share their experience.

-We invite organizations to participate in the workshop and clinic and to propose a project for clinic participants to work on.
-We envision a wide range of projects from the general (with broad relevance to your industry) to the specific (of most relevance to your organization).
-These projects would be enhanced if they were accompanied with access to data, including big data, and personnel.
-We envision a wide range of outcomes for these projects, including models, algorithms, data analysis, and recommendations for process design and process improvement, business-model recommendations, and managerial insights, among many others.
-More importantly, our hope is that these projects lead to long-term collaboration among the involved parties.
+Invited organizations participating in the workshop and clinic were asked to propose a project to engage clinic participants, ranging from the general (with broad relevance to the participant's industry) to the specific (of most relevance to the participant's organization), enhanced where possible by access to data, including big data, and personnel.
+Expected outcomes for these projects include models, algorithms, data analysis, and recommendations for process design and process improvement, business-model recommendations, and managerial insights, among many others.
+More importantly, it is hoped that these projects lead to long-term collaboration among the involved parties.

 For additional information, please contact one of the program organizers: